 • Improved formulary adherence, resulting in lower drug costs.

-What is EPCS?
+What Is EPCS?

 EPCS is a special instance of ePrescribing, that follows a set of requirements established by the Drug Enforcement Administration (DEA) for security, authentication, and audit.